jmpijll/FortiManager-Live-Monitor/README.md

 - **Dashboard not loading?**
   - Ensure you're logged in and session is valid
   - Try logging out and back in
+- **Tailwind build error (e.g. unknown utility class):**
+  - The app uses only standard Tailwind CSS classes.
+If you see errors like `Cannot apply unknown utility class: border-border`, make sure you are not using custom utility classes that are not defined in your Tailwind config.
+This has been fixed in the latest version.
 - **Still stuck?**
   - Click the 💬 button or open a GitHub issue